 - The Airport’s inward catchment is the most significant factor, 4.7m visitors come to Cornwall each year generating up to 25 million annual visitor nights.

 Freight & Development Opportunities

-Cornwall Airport Newquay is home to the UK’s only aerospace-focused Enterprise Zone, Aerohub.
+Cornwall Airport Newquay is home to the UK’s only aerospace and space-focused Enterprise Zone, Aerohub.
 Aerohub facilitates private sector investment within the aerospace sector and offers tax breaks and other financial support.
 Aerohub is the largest planning free environment in the UK with development land located within easy access to the operational airport.

 - Adjacent to Cornwall Airport Newquay is a 35 hectare (87 acre) Business Park Development where businesses are able to locate with planning freedom and 100% business rate relief.
-Fully serviced plots are available now, with office and industrial units available for lease in 2018.
+Fully serviced plots are available now, with office and industrial units available for lease, acquisition or development.

 - Current tenants include Bristow Helicopters Search and Rescue and Cobham Helicopter Training Academy.